Thr 160 Intro to Acting

 --Association of University Leaders for a Sustainable Future (www.ulsf.org)

+Why study at a Liberal Arts University?
 Liberal Education is an approach to learning that empowers individuals and prepares them to deal with complexity, diversity, and change.
 It provides students with broad knowledge of the wider world (e.g. current issues, science and culture) as well as in-depth study in a specific area of interest.
 Theatre in the Liberal Arts is most effectively employed when it is built on a broad base of knowledge that is demonstrated by the ability to explore knowledge in the laboratory of the classroom and learn how to apply it to real-world settings.
 The importance of theatre in society is well documented and understanding the role it plays in society contributes to the development of well-rounded citizens.

 In approaching the University Studies Program’s signature question of, “How do people understand and create a more sustainable world?” we will investigate how the craft of acting is not only relevant to this question but how it is a crucial vehicle of communication in the way society views sustainability now and in the future.
-Theatre holds a mirror to society and teaches us what it means to be human and this can be applied to how humans have been able to sustain or not sustain resources, ideas, relationships, political systems, etc.
+Theatre holds a mirror to society and teaches us what it means to be human and this can be applied to how humans have been able to sustain or not sustain resources, ideas, relationships, political systems, etc. Yes, it isn’t just the environment.

 UNIVERSITY STUDIES PROGRAM (USP)

 The University Studies Program (USP) is your gateway into a 21st century college education at the University of Wisconsin Oshkosh.
-This Quest I course is the first in a series of courses you will take to introduce you to the campus and all it has to offer, the vibrant Oshkosh community, and the challenges and opportunities of academic life as you pursue a liberal arts education.
+This Quest I course is the first in a series of courses you will take to introduce you to the campus community and all it has to offer, the vibrant city of Oshkosh community and the challenges and opportunities of academic life as you pursue a liberal arts education.
 In these courses, you’ll be exposed to three “Signature Questions” that are central to a UW Oshkosh education:

 - How do people understand and engage in community life?